Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Quark Polarization and Spin Correlations in QCD

 The symmetries of LO QCD dictate that only the components $c_{kk}$, $c_{rr}$, $c_{nn}$, and $c_{rk}$ can be nonzero~\cite{Bernreuther:2015yna}.
 We indeed find all the other components to be consistent with zero.
 For the non-vanishing components, we found good agreement with the LO results of ref.~\cite{Severi:2022qjy}.

 To obtain the polarizations and spin correlations for $pp \to b\bar b$ and $pp \to c\bar c$, we cannot follow a procedure exactly analogous to what we did for $pp \to t\bar t$ since MadGraph does not allow decaying $b$ and $c$ quarks (which we need as a technical tool to extract the spin information of the quarks).
-Instead, relying on the flavor blindness of QCD, we simulated $pp \to t\bar t$ with the top-quark mass set to $m_b$ or $m_c$ (and its width set to a negligible value).
+Instead, relying on the flavor blindness of QCD, we simulated $pp \to t\bar t$ with the top-quark mass set to $m_b=4.7$~GeV or $m_c=1.275$~GeV (and its width set to a negligible value, $10^{-3}$~GeV).
 We have also lowered the masses of the particles that participate in the top decay $t\to b\ell^+v_\ell$, so that the decay will still happen.
-We have verified, by simulating the decay of a polarized top quark in this model using the method of ref.~\cite{BuarqueFranzosi:2019boy}, that the spin analyzing power of the lepton remains the same.
+We changed the masses of the $W$ and $b$ to 1~GeV for the $b$ simulation and $0.5$~GeV for the $c$ simulation and set the $W$ width to $10^{-3}$~GeV.
+We have verified, by simulating the decay of a polarized top quark in these models using the method of ref.~\cite{BuarqueFranzosi:2019boy}, that the spin analyzing power of the lepton remains the same.

 Unlike in the $t\bar t$ case, where an inclusive measurement without any cuts on the $t$ and $\bar t$ is possible (with the use of unfolding), a measurement in $b\bar b$ or $c\bar c$ will typically be limited by triggers.
 (Triggers will be discussed in detail in section~\ref{sub:triggering}.)
 As we will see in later sections, the muon-based triggers are the best for our purposes.
 Since we work in MadGraph, at the level of parton-level quarks, instead of applying cuts on the muons produced in the hadron decays, we will apply roughly equivalent cuts on the quarks.
-Using a Pythia simulation, we found that applying the Run~2 ATLAS dimuon trigger threshold to muons from $b\to c$ transitions in the $b\bar b$ case is equivalent in terms of the cross section to applying the cuts $|\eta|<2.4$ and $p_T>79$~GeV on the quarks (``jets'').
+Using a Pythia simulation, we found that applying the Run~2 ATLAS dimuon trigger threshold (shown later in table~\ref{tab:HL-LHC Run2 compare}) to muons from $b\to c$ transitions in the $b\bar b$ case is equivalent in terms of the cross section to applying the cuts $|\eta|<2.4$ and $p_T>79$~GeV on the quarks (``jets'').
 In the $c\bar c$ case the same procedure leads to a $p_T>115$~GeV cut on the quarks.\footnote{The difference between $b\bar b$ and $c\bar c$ is mostly related to the fact that a $b$ hadron typically carries around $70\%$ of the $b$-jet momentum, while a $c$ hadron carries around $50\%$ of the $c$-jet momentum, so $c$ quarks need to be more energetic for their muons to pass the trigger threshold.} We will use these cuts here as an example.

 The results for the non-vanishing spin correlation components are shown in table~\ref{tab:bb cc spin correlations}.
 We also present the inclusive values for a more meaningful comparison with the $t\bar t$ case, as a check.
 For the inclusive $b\bar b$ and $c\bar c$ simulations we fixed the factorization and renormalization scales to $10$~GeV, to avoid large artifacts from low energies.
 As can be seen in the table, the inclusive values are rather similar between $t\bar t$, $b\bar b$, and $c\bar c$.
 The cuts, on the other hand, take us to a completely different regime.
 This is understandable since the inclusive contributions are dominated by a region near the production threshold while the cuts select regions away from the threshold.